TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-vnetserviceendpoints.md

 ## **Recommended steps**

 * Ensure the Microsoft.SQL service endpoint is enabled for your VNet
-* Ensure your your Azure Database for MySQL has the correct firewall rules configure for your VNet
+* Ensure your Azure Database for MySQL has the correct firewall rules configure for your VNet

 ## **Recommended documents**